 Wind, Lightning, and Hail Damage

 Lightning, meanwhile, could feasibly damage panels as well.
 The National Electric Code mandates that panels are properly grounded.
 However, if lightning strikes, there is nothing that can guarantee 100% protection.
-That said, there are currently no reported incidents of certified solar panels sustaining damage from lightning.
+In the rare instance lightning strikes a panel directly, the cells of the panel can be melted.
+Indirect strikes will cause a high voltage surge that will short out internal components.
+Fortunately these incidents are rare.

 Warranties and Weather Damage